Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 );
 ```

 Not all credentials require this configuration.
-Credentials which authenticate through a development tool, such as AzureCliCredential, use that tool's configuration.
-Similarly, VisualStudioCodeCredential accepts an `authorityHost` argument but defaults to the `authorityHost` matching VS Code's "Azure: Cloud" setting.
+Credentials that authenticate through a development tool, such as `AzureCliCredential`, use that tool's configuration.
+Similarly, `VisualStudioCodeCredential` accepts an `authorityHost` argument but defaults to the `authorityHost` matching Visual Studio Code's **Azure: Cloud** setting.

 ## Credential Classes